Academic Policies, Procedures and Resources

 Moody Library is a key component in the education of students at Houston Baptist University.
 According to the Library’s mission statement, the Library provides “the information resources, services, and physical spaces that support the educational and research mission of the University.”
 Built in 1968, with an addition in 1989, the Moody Library building includes not only library materials and services, but also a Learning Commons with student study spaces, and a number of student support services, such as the Academic Success Center, the Testing Center, and other student success offices.

 Library resources and services are located on the second floor of the building.
 The library collection includes both print and online materials selected to support the University’s curriculum.
 Because a majority of the library’s resources are online, users can access the collection from any internet based computer using the library’s Discovery Service that searches both the cataloged collection and all online databases of journal holdings and other online content.
 In addition to the library’s print collection, the second floor contains spaces for quiet study and collaborative study, as well as four group study rooms.
 The library wireless network provides internet access for students using laptops, tablets, and smart phones.
-Printers and copiers are available.
+A 30-station laptop kiosk is available for students to checkout laptops for use in the building.
+Printers and copiers are also available.

 Moody Library is open over 90 hours a week, with reference service available most of those hours.
-In- depth reference service is available by appointment, and the librarians offer instruction in library research for many university classes.
-Additional instruction in library use is available through published “LibGuides”, available online from the library’s web page.
+Students can receive help any avenues ranging from in-person assistance to chat boxes from pages where students do their research.
+In-depth reference service is available by appointment, and the librarians offer instruction in library research for many university classes.
+Additional instruction in library use is available through published “LibGuides” and self-guided research-focused tutorials, available online from the library’s web page HBU.edu/MoodyLibrary.

 Undergraduate students contemplating concurrent or transient enrollment at any other College MUST secure prior approval in writing from the University Registrar at HBU, and the Dean of the College or School, in order for credits to be accepted in transfer.
 Students should seek counsel first from their advisor.
 Only alpha grade credit with a grade of “C” or better from regionally accredited institutions will be considered for transfer credit.
 Once an undergraduate student has enrolled at HBU, no more than 18 semester hours total will be accepted for transfer credit.
 For the student seeking a baccalaureate degree, this work may NOT be taken at a two-year institution once the student has accumulated 64 semester hours of post-secondary credit.
 After completion of approved work elsewhere, an official transcript showing the approved work must be sent directly from the awarding institution to HBU Registrar’s Office.
 Failure to comply with this requirement may result in the denial of credit.
 The student risks the loss of credit by failure to adhere to these policies.